miyoda/templated-mvn-example-usage/readme.md

 This example use the template: https://github.com/miyoda/templated-example-template.git

+The plugin is configured to execute on "compile" phase.
+You can execute only this plugin with:
+>mvn templated:templated

 The example copy a file with name "simple-file.txt".
 The example copy a folder with a file with name "simple-folder/simple-file-on-folder.txt"